rubinusp/byu-cs460-f2021/lab-network-layer/README.md

        consist of the IP prefix for the interface, the interface itself as the outgoing interface, and a next hop of `None`.

-       Note that the way things are currently implemented, you can simply pass a `str` with the value `<ip_address>/<prefix_len>` to `create_entry`, and it will mask the appropriate bits to create the prefix for you, to save you some work.
+     Note that the way things are currently implemented, you can simply pass a `str` with the value `<ip_address>/<prefix_len>` to `ForwardingTable.create_entry()`, and it will mask the appropriate bits to create the prefix for you, to save you some work.

-     In both cases, it will probably be helpful to use the docstrings from `forwarding_table.py` as a guide for adding entries.
-They show you how to form an `IPAddress` instance from a `str`, how to instantiate a `Subnet` (prefix) instance from an `IPAddress` instance, and how to add a `ForwardingTable` entry using a `Subnet` instance and prefix length (`int`).
+     You can use the docstrings from `forwarding_table.py` as a guide for adding entries.

  - `send_packet()`.
 This method takes the following as an argument: